Cottie Petrie-Norris

-Petrie-Norris was first elected to the State Assembly in November 2018 after defeating the previous incumbent, Republican Matthew Harper.
+Petrie-Norris was first elected to the State Assembly in November 2018 to represent the 74th Assembly district after defeating the previous incumbent, Republican Matthew Harper.
 In 2020, Petrie-Norris was elected to a second term by a very narrow margin over Newport Beach Mayor Diane Dixon.

-After the once-a-decade redistricting, Petrie-Norris moved to Irvine to run in the new 73rd assembly.
-Her opponent Republican assembly member Steven Choi was very critical of her relocation to Irvine.
+Following the re-districting process of 2021, Petrie-Norris moved to Irvine to seek re-election in the newly drawn 73rd Assembly district.
+She ran against incumbent Republican assembly member Steven Choi and ultimately defeated him in 2022.
+In 2024, she was reelected over former Newport Beach Councilman Scotty Peotter.

-Petrie-Norris defeated Choi for reelection in the November 8, 2022, general election.
+Petrie-Norris serves as Chair of the Utilities and Energy Committee of the State Assembly.

+Personal life

+She is married to Colin Petrie-Norris.